nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

+Given below are instructions to test the app manually:

+> :information_source: **Note:** These instructions only provide a starting point for testers to work on; testers are
+> expected to do more *exploratory* testing.

 ### Launch and Shutdown
 1. Initial launch
    1. Download the jar file and copy into an empty directory.